 Hi, my name is Linda Andrade.
 Pet owners hire me to unleash their pet’s optimum wellness because most don’t know where to find solutions that are not only healthy and natural, but also quick and easy to use.
 So I help them select products for their pets that boost energy, transform skin, comfort joints, and so much more….

-My husband and I currently have six awesome dogs (but what dog isn't awesome).
-They range in age from 12 years to 4 years old.
-My family and heart grew about 10 years ago with my first adopted dog Coco.
-I was very interested in providing her with quality nutrition and so began my journey into pet health.
+My husband and I currently have five awesome dogs (but what dog isn’t awesome).
+They range in age from 13 years to 5 years old.
+My family and heart grew about 10 years ago with my first adopted dog — Coco.
+I was very interested in providing her with quality nutrition and so began my journey into pet health and nutrition.

 Meet the Pawsome crew:

-This girl is amazing she has survived Heart Worms, Lyme Disease, and Cancer.
+This girl was amazing she survived Heart Worms, Lyme Disease, and Cancer.

 About a year after we adopted Coco, we adopted Sugar.
 The name suits her as she is as sweet as sugar.
 It took time and patience for these two to become buddies, but they are quite the pair.
 Sugar is approximately 12 years old now and has had very few health issues.
 Except the fatty tumors, pulled muscle from her running down the stairs and around the yard like she is 2 years old, and she is now experiencing some age related cognitive symptoms.